microsoft/service-fabric-observer/Documentation/Observers.md

 All dmp files are compressed to zip files before uploading to your storage account over the Internet.
 By default, the compression level is set to Optimal, which means the files will be compressed to the *smallest size possible*.
 You can change this in configuration to Fastest or NoCompression.
 We do not recommend NoCompression.
 The choice is yours to own.

-Optimal: Best compression, uses more CPU for a short duration (this should not be an issue nor a deciding factor).
+**Optimal**: Best compression, uses more CPU for a short duration (this should not be an issue nor a deciding factor).

-Fastest: Fastest compression, uses less CPU than Optimal, produces non-optimally compressed files.
+**Fastest**: Fastest compression, uses less CPU than Optimal, produces non-optimally compressed files.

-NoCompression: Don't compress.
+**NoCompression**: Don't compress.
 This is NOT recommended.
 You should reduce the size of these files before uploading them to your cloud storage (blob) container.

+A note on resource usage: This feature is intended for the exceptional case - when your app service is truly doing something really wrong (like leaking memory, ports, handles).
+Make sure that you set your Error thresholds to meaningfully high values.
+Internally, FabricObserver will only dump a configured amount of times in a specified time window per service, per observed metric.
+The idea is to not eat your local disk space and use up too much CPU for too long.
+Please be mindful of how you utilize this **debugging** feature.
+It is best to enable it in Test and Staging clusters to find the egregious bugs in your service code *before* you ship your services to production clusters.

 #### Encrypting your secrets